 Sound Insulating Your Home Handbook

-Fact Sheet - Residential Sound Insulation Program at O'Hare International Airport
+Fact Sheet - Residential Sound Insulation Program at Chicago O'Hare International Airport

 In 2017 the City of Chicago ordered testing to determine the source of sporadic odors associated with some of the windows installed as part of the Residential Sound Insulation Program (RSIP).
 The results of the first phase of this testing program conducted from September through December 2017 are found in a report by Amec Foster Wheeler Environment & Infrastructure, a certified industrial hygienist consulting firm.

 The O'Hare School Sound Insulation Program (SSIP) is the largest of its kind in the world.
 The goal of the program, which began in 1982, is to reduce aircraft noise levels in schools and create a quieter learning environment for students attending schools located near O'Hare.